On Kauai you basically have three main geographic areas to stay:

 + Stunning scenery with a backdrop of tall, verdant cliffs with pencil thin waterfalls.
 You’ll really know you’re on the Garden Isle when you stay here.

-+ If luxury is what you are looking for, you’ll find it in Princeville as St. Regis has a property in Princeville
++ If luxury is what you are looking for, you’ll find Kauai’s most luxurious hotel at in Princeville.
+It has one of the most stunning views in all of Hawaii.

-- The North Shore tends to get a bit more rain compared to the other areas of the island.
-This usually isn’t a big deal, but it can (not always) be a bit more of a problem in the rainier months of November – February.
-That being said, this area is so gorgeous, I wouldn’t hesitate to return there any time of the year.
+– The North Shore tends to get a bit more rain compared to the other areas of the island.
+This usually isn’t a big deal, but it can (not always) be a bit more of a problem in the rainier months of November – March.

 East Shore